Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Introduction

-In proton-proton collisions, the largest $HH$ production mode is gluon-gluon fusion (ggF) with a cross-section of 31.05$^{+6.0\%}_{-23\%}$(scale+$m_{\rm{t}}$)$\pm 3.0\%$(PDF+$\alpha_{\rm{S}}$) fb calculated at next-to-next-to-leading order in QCD (NNLO) with top quark mass effects (FT$_{\rm{approx}}$)~\cite{Grazzini:2018bsd}.
-This is followed by vector boson fusion (VBF) with a cross-section of 1.726$^{+0.03\%}_{-0.04\%}$(scale)$\pm 2.1\%$(PDF+$\alpha_{\rm{S}}$) fb calculated at next-to-next-to-leading order in QCD (N3LO)~\cite{Dreyer:2018qbw}.
-The ggF mode provides a direct probe of $\kappa_\lambda$ from its leading order (LO) diagrams, while the VBF mode can additionally open a window to the four-boson $HHVV$ coupling $\kappa_{\text{2V}}$, as shown in FIG.~\ref{fig:figure_1}.
-Other production modes such as $VHH$, $ttHH$ and $tjHH$ have much smaller cross-section~\cite{Baglio:2012np,Frederix:2014hta} and are not discussed here.
+In proton-proton collisions, the largest HH production mode is gluon-gluon fusion (ggF) with a cross-section of 31.05$^{+6\%}_{-23\%}$(scale+$m_{\rm{t}}$)$\pm 3.0\%$(PDF+$\alpha_{\rm{S}}$) fb calculated at next-to-next-to-leading order (NNLO) in QCD with top quark mass effects (FT$_{\rm{approx}}$)~\cite{Grazzini:2018bsd} at centre-of-mass energy ($\sqrt{s}$) of 13 TeV.
+This is followed by vector boson fusion (VBF) with a cross-section of 1.726$^{+0.03\%}_{-0.04\%}$(scale)$\pm 2.1\%$(PDF+$\alpha_{\rm{S}}$) fb calculated at next-to-next-to-next-to-leading order (N$^3$LO) in QCD~\cite{Dreyer:2018qbw}.
+The ggF mode provides a direct probe of $\kappa_\lambda$ at the leading order (LO), while the VBF mode can additionally open a window to the four-boson HHVV coupling $\kappa_{\text{2V}}$, as shown in FIG.~\ref{fig:figure_1}.
+Other production modes such as VHH, ttHH and tjHH with much smaller cross-sections~\cite{Baglio:2012np,Frederix:2014hta} are not discussed here.